Enable Azure Automation State Configuration

 $Params = @{

-ResourceGroupName = 'ContosoResources'; # The name of the Resource Group that contains your Azure Automation account
+ResourceGroupName = 'ContosoResources' # The Resource Group that contains your Azure Automation account

-AutomationAccountName = 'ContosoAutomation'; # The name of the Azure Automation account where you want a node on-boarded to
+AutomationAccountName = 'ContosoAutomation'; # The Azure Automation account where you want to onboard the node

 OutputFolder = "$env:UserProfile\Desktop\";